18 Feb What is SEO?

 Websites that answer a question, educate or Solve a problem.

-Google is continually optimising their SERP for the people who are searching – their customer.
+Google is continually optimising its SERP for the people who are searching – their customer.
 If your site is solving problems or answering questions for their searcher as indicated by their time on your site and the pages per session then this is a big positive.

 Quite simply, Search Engines want their customers – the searchers – to be satisfied.
 Customer satisfaction is a focus for any good business.